seasonphia/CSE163OnlineGaming/README.md

 <li>seaborn</li>
 </ul>
 3. In order to run our project, can run the machine_learning.py module alongside the data_visualizations.py module to get the predictions and the graphs.
-OR can just run the testing.py program to get both predictions, graphs and ML errors and accuracy.

 -----